-Field or environment-controlled experiments are independent ways to estimate temperature impacts on wheat yields (7, 12).
-For example, 2% to 8% reductions in wheat yield for every 1oC increase of post-anthesis temperature above an optimum season-average temperature of 15oC (i.e. local temperature change) have been measured for a range of cultivars under controlled (32) and field experiments (33).
-However, while measured temperature impacts on yields can guide other impact estimation methods, they are often specific to a particular location, cultivar, crop management or experimental treatment and so are not representative of a larger region, which make it difficult to extrapolate such measurements to regional or global impacts.
+Field or controlled-environment experiments are independent ways to estimate temperature impacts on wheat yields (7, 12).
+For example, 2% to 8% reductions in wheat yield for every 1°C increase of post-anthesis temperature above an optimum season-average temperature of 15°C (i.e., local temperature change) have been measured for a range of cultivars under controlled-environment (32) and field experiments (33).
+However, while measured temperature impacts on yields can guide other impact estimation methods, they are often specific to a particular location, cultivar, crop management or experimental treatment and as such are not representative of a larger region, which make it difficult to extrapolate such measurements to regional or global impacts.

 Applying multi-method ensembles can improve the assessment of climate impacts on global food security.
 Understanding and quantifying uncertainty of impact assessments has been a key aspect in assessing climate impacts on crop production in recent studies (21, 34, 35).
 Most previous studies have focused on uncertainties arising from crop models or climate models (21).
-Here the uncertainties in both point-based and grid-based simulations were quantified by multi-model ensembles.
+Here the uncertainties in both point- and grid-based simulations were quantified by multi-model ensembles.
 Uncertainties due to crop models, expressed as error bars in the grid-based simulations, were relatively large at both global and country scales (Fig. 1 & Fig. 3), which was due to the limited number of models and relatively wide spread of model results in this study.
-The differences in model inputs (e.g. nitrogen application, sowing dates, cultivars), calibration methods and model structures (8) explain some of the large variability between the point and grid-based simulations.
-However, using multi-model ensembles in point-based and grid-based simulations added considerable confidence to the estimates, because multi-model ensemble medians have been shown to be more consistently accurate than individual models when comparing measurements across locations and growing environments (36).
+The differences in model inputs (e.g. nitrogen application, sowing dates, cultivars), calibration methods and model structures (8) explain some of the large variability between the point- and grid-based simulations.
+However, using multi-model ensembles in point- and grid-based simulations added considerable confidence to the estimates, because multi-model ensemble medians have been shown to be more consistently accurate than individual models when comparing measurements across locations and growing environments (36).

 Bootstrap resampling methods were employed to estimate the uncertainty of temperature impacts calculated in the two global scale statistical regressions.
 Thus different assessment approaches have independent methods of quantifying uncertainty.
 Multi-method ensembles can enable the quantification of method uncertainty, similar to how multi-model ensembles enable estimation of model uncertainty.
-The uncertainty range of wheat yield reduction with 1oC global temperature increase from the multi-method ensemble calculated from the median of the four methods analyzed here was between 3.8% and 6.4% at the global scale (95% confidence interval).
+The uncertainty range of wheat yield reduction with 1°C global temperature increase from the multi-method ensemble calculated from the median of the four methods analyzed here was between 3.8% and 6.4% at the global scale (95% confidence interval).
 This is narrower than the uncertainty due to the models in the multi-model ensembles from the simulations or the boot-strapping method in the statistical regressions.

 Assessing climate change impacts on crop production is a key aspect in determining appropriate global food security strategies (34).
 Reliable estimates of climate change impacts on food security require an integrated use of climate, crop, and economic models (37).
 Applying multi-method ensembles does further improve the estimated impact precision and confidence in assessments of climate impacts on global food security.
 Regional and global economic models require projected climate change impacts on crop production as inputs, hence the accuracy of these estimates can have significant consequences on economic estimates of grain supply, trade, price fluctuations, malnutrition and hunger in the world (38).